laserswald/pre-srfi-generic-procedures/README.md

 We solve this problem by adding a new object, a predicate hierarchy, to solve the ambiguity.
 Predicates may be registered with the hierarchy in order to clarify which method should be preferred if a value matches the constraints of more than one method.
+For convenience, there is a parameter defined that will point to a default hierarchy, and most operations involving hierarchies will default to this one if a specific hierarchy is not specified.

-This stands in contrast to Common Lisp's CLOS, which not only define the mechanisms for generic operations, but also a system of classes that define an aggregate types.
-However, Scheme already has a way to define new aggregates using `define-record-type`, and such a system of classes is not, strictly speaking, necessary to gain utility from the generic function idea.
-Omitting classes in this SRFI can therefore be seen as providing mechanism, but not policy.
+This stands in contrast to Common Lisp's CLOS, which not only define the mechanisms for generic operations, but also a system of classes that define aggregate types.
+However, R7RS already has a way to define new aggregates using `define-record-type`, and such a system of classes is not, strictly speaking, necessary to gain utility from the generic function idea.
+Adding the functionality for classes is left to a future SRFI.

 ### Terminology